yousefomar724/lasen-extension/README.md

-# Arabic Language Correction - Usage Guide
+# LASEN (لَسِنْ) Arabic Language Correction - Usage Guide

 This guide will help you set up and run the Arabic language correction system which uses Gemini AI for more accurate Arabic text correction.